gkappler/MathDataScienceProgramming/courses/curriculum/Week 4/week4.md

 3. Do you agree with "[tertium non datur](https://en.wikipedia.org/wiki/Law_of_excluded_middle)"?

+4. Russel's paradox

-   This paradox refuted the first formal set definition of Gottlob Frege.
+   This paradox refuted the first formal set definition of [Gottlob Frege](https://en.wikipedia.org/wiki/Gottlob_Frege#Work_as_a_logician) (who was spiritually devasted by this).

-   Why was that a desaster at the time?
+   Why might Gottlob have been so upset about it?

 ### Your learning notes of the week:
 #### What was surprising?

 - *Write a topic*
 - *Why?*

 #### What was hard to understand?

-Why?
+- *Write a topic*
+- *Why?*

 #### What do you need to recapitulate?